Skip to main content

 Debug resource allocation

-• inspect-allocated-resources to debug container-level resources: CPU, memory, container layer size, devices and GPU
+• inspect-allocated-resources to debug container-level resources: CPU, memory, container layer size, devices (both mounted at start time and dynamic) and GPU

 • gateway-network/outbound-network-access/debug and ingress/inbound-network-access/debug actions to debug network rules on service instance level